No, right now online sports betting is not legal in Massachusetts.

 However, despite all of this support, with no bill currently in motion, there still seems to be quite a bit of work ahead in order to create momentum and change the current sports betting landscape in Massachusetts.

-Lastly, Massachusetts does have some competition from neighbouring states, particularly Rhode Island, which has already legalized sports betting.
+Lastly, Massachusetts does have some competition from neighboring states, particularly Rhode Island, which has already legalized sports betting.
 Whether or not that prompts state lawmakers into action is still to be determined, but we’ve definitely seen revenue loss to nearby states become a big factor in other parts of the country.

 Historically sports betting has always been illegal in Massachusetts, both online and in brick and mortar casinos.
 However, in 2014 a political discussion began to address the millions of dollars believed to be leaving the state via wagers at offshore online betting sites.